charlierabea/FORTE/README.md

 conda activate forte
 pip install torch
 pip install -r requirements.txt
 # You may encounter error in installing Hovorod if your local "cmake" version is too old.
+You can run the inference code without Hovorod installed.
 ```

 ## Generate reports